flytbase/apidoc/source/includes/navigation/disarm.md

 * This API will work regardless of what flight mode vehicle is in.
 * Make sure that drone is on ground before disarming.
 If this API is called during flight, motors will stop instantly causing the drone to crash.
 * To confirm whether vehicle is grounded / landed subscribe to following topic. (/global_namespace/mavros/extended_state), parameter name :  landed_state, value: 1 --> ground,  2 --> air/flying.
-* If land API is used then the vehicle will automatically disrm after some time.
+* If land API is used then the vehicle will automatically disarm after some time.
 * Land API with auto diarm on landing feature is preferred over calling disarm API specifically.
 * To configure auto disarm on landing set following parameters.
   * COM_DISARM_LAND:: 0 : disabled, n (integer between 1 to 20 inculsive) : enabled with n seconds timeout before disarming after landed.